-The options to Pass thru or Zero out act in the same way as explained above.
+The options to Pass thru or Zero out act as explained above.

 There are also a number of options for adjusting downmix levels (see right).
 Of these, perhaps the most interesting is the User mix option.
 This will present you with a series of faders that can be used to adjust the volume levels of individual channels.